Transactional leadership focuses on getting results along with staying with the given structure of the company.

-- Money, rewards as well as perks can help people to feel motivated.
+- Money, rewards, and perks can help people feel motivated.

-- Employees might know what they should be doing to keep their rewards as well as earnings.
+- Employees might know what they should be doing to keep their rewards and earnings.

 As for the negative side, it can include.

-- Leadership may do the decision-making in favour of those who follow the rules.
+- Leadership may do the decision-making in favor of those who follow the rules.

 - As long as the goals are achieved, the leaders might not take action or be passive.

 - There might be little incentive for collaboration or teamwork because of the emphasis a lot more on individual performance.